stevenrakhmanchik/Plywood/README.md

 This is quite obviously a work in progress :)

-<bold>Need someone to help design a logo for the programming language so that we can be more "official"</bold>

 ### Goals:

 The goal of Plywood is to give the user utmost freedom of structuring code in any way neccessary.
 This will be done via the use of a system of label and goto syntax that will allow going from one spot in the program to another.